pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       List the classes associated with a class.

-      List the CIM classes that are associated with the specified class (CLASSNAME argument) or subclasses thereof in the specified CIM namespace (--namespace option).
+      List the CIM classes that are associated with the specified class (CLASSNAME argument) in the specified CIM namespace (--namespace option).
       If no namespace was specified, the default namespace of the connection is used.

       The classes to be retrieved can be filtered by the --role, --result-role, --assoc-class, and --result-class options.